eugenioLopezRamos/slika-photography/README.md

 **DONE**

+- when there are too many posts, the bar becomes very slow to drag, need to adjust that
+- Scrollbar click not working correctly when theres too many posts, cant get to lower half
+- Move scrollbar to focus (post sidebar menu)
 - There's a bug with image assignation on blog posts (reproduce by loading post w/ incorrect img route -> load a post with correct img route -> go back to first post, the src of the previous valid post is incorrectly assigned)
 Fixed -> Just had to add the getResizedImages function to the ajax calls
 - Add ajax tests on staticController (for post_retriever and tabs_retriever)